Insights

 Power as a Whole

 Understanding the limitations and requirements of electrical units is crucial.
 In the article, we provide some background and an answer to, “how to choose the right transformer?”
-At MOD, many of our power and lighting solutions are designed to be plug-and-play, but understanding how to pair them is vital.
+At MOD, many of our power and lighting solutions are designed to be plug-and-play, but understanding how to pair them when setting up a custom power or lighting project is vital.

 Defining the Outputs